Van Life With Your Dog: The Complete 2026 Guide

 6:00 AM: Wake up.
 Morning walk (30-60 minutes) near the overnight spot.
 This is usually the longest walk of the day.

-8:00-12:00: Drive, explore, work (if you work remotely).
+8:00 AM - 12:00 PM: Drive, explore, or work remotely.
 Dog rides in the van with water available.

 12:00 PM: Stop for lunch.
 Midday walk or play session (20-30 minutes).
-Water and bathroom break for the dog.
+Water and bathroom break.

-1:00-5:00 PM: Continue traveling, hiking, or activities.
+1:00 - 5:00 PM: Continue traveling, hiking, or exploring.

 5:00 PM: Find camp for the night.
 Evening walk (30-60 minutes).
-This is a good time for off-leash play if in an appropriate area.
+Off-leash play if in an appropriate area.

 6:00 PM: Dinner.
-Dog gets dinner in the van.

 9:00 PM: Bedtime.
-Dog settles into their sleeping area.

 Exercise Requirements